WaSQL/php/README.md

 ##Installation - Windows
 - **Install git**
 	-  you can install git by going to https://git-scm.com/download/win.
 This will download the latest git client.
 I suggest selecting "Use Git and optional Unix tools from the Windows Command Prompt".
 If you are not comfortable with this option, select "Use Git from the Windows Command Prompt" option.
 Select the default options for the rest.
+- **Install WaSQL**
 	- Open a command prompt and cd to the directory you want to place the wasql folder.
 Type the following command and hit enter:
 		- d:\\>git clone https://github.com/WaSQL/v2.git wasql
 		- in the wasql folder copy sample.config.xml to config.xml
 		- using an editor, edit config.xml.
 Change the dbname, dbuser, and dbpass if you want.